 Why AOV is important for your Etsy traffic stats

-Among various tips and tricks, you can improve your AOV by combining multiple products in one order, increasing your prices, or by removing cheaper items from your shop.
+Among various tips and tricks, you can improve your AOV by combining multiple products in one order, increasing your prices, or removing cheaper items from your shop.

-Increasing your AOV, combined with a reasonable conversion rate means your business is making consistently more money with a steady flow of traffic.
+Increasing your AOV, combined with a reasonable conversion rate, means your business is consistently making more money with a steady flow of traffic.

 Knowing your revenue